-Iqra Fellowship is open to anyone who is a student in an undergraduate or graduate program or is a young professional at the end of 2018.
+Iqra Fellowship is open to anyone who is a student (in an undergraduate or graduate program) or is a young professional.

 We are looking for young Muslims from the greater Boston area who have an open mind and heart to transform themselves through the immersive Islamic learning experience they will receive.
 Our fellows are active members of their communities and will be use the fellowship as a platform to reflect on the issues of their communities and how to solve them.

 Weekly Commitment: The total time commitment will be a total of 3-4 hrs per week: